The programme is currently open to new applications for 2026/27, and the current application window will be closed from 1 May 2026.

-GPs that would like to apply for the programme when it reopens in April 2026 can prepare in advance by:
+During periods where the programme is closed to new applications, GPs that would like to apply for the programme when it reopens can prepare in advance by:

-Please note that the International Induction Programmes in Scotland, Wales and Northern Ireland remain open to new applications.
+Please note that the International Induction Programmes in Scotland, Wales and Northern Ireland have their own processes and are not impacted by the application arrangements in England.

 Important: Health and Care Worker visa requirements